Cat and Cow Pose Complete Guide | Yoga Points

 Start in Tabletop Position

-On your hands and knees.
-Ground your wrists under your shoulders and your knees under your hips.
-Hold your fingers open.
-Wring between your palms.
-You should not have a rounded or an arched back.
+Begin on your hands and knees.
+Place your wrists under your shoulders and your knees under your hips.

 Move Into Cow Pose